SeanU2022/astro-course-demo/src/content/posts/live-music-is-crucial_featured.md

 ---
-author: michael-scott
+author: jim-halpert
-categories: ["latest", "insights", "studio tips"]
+categories: ["insights"]
-date: 08/10/2021
+date: 05/23/2021
-featured: true
+featured: false
-image: /images/producer.jpg
+image: ./images/concert.jpg
+imageAlt: Music concert
-title: The art of music production
+title: Live music is crucial
-description: Lorem ipsum 8888888888
+description: Lorem ipsum 666666666666
 ---

 Collaboration is a key component of many creative endeavors, and music production is no exception.
 In fact, collaboration can be essential to the success of a music project, as it allows for the pooling of diverse talents and perspectives to create something truly unique and compelling.